vigneshavm/Interview-questions/Prompt Commands.md

 6. Version control and deployment workflows
 7. Security and compliance considerations

-Format as if I'm leading a DevOps strategy session.
+Format as I'm explaining to interview panal.
 ```

 ## AI/ML Integration Prompts